77Siddharth/storyteller/README.md

 # storyteller
-Story Teller Augmented Reality step 1- Download and install the Application. step 2-Print the target images in coloured(High quality) step 3-Run the application and point the camera to the targets sequentially.
+Story Teller Augmented Reality step 1- Download and install the RHMS Application. step 2-Print the target images in coloured(High quality) step 3-Run the application and point the camera to the targets sequentially.